European Union Trade Marks - The Basics

 If it is not used for a continuous period of five years or more after registration the EUTM may become vulnerable to cancellation for non-use.

 However, a reasonable level of genuine use of the EUTM in a significant part of the EU may potentially be enough to constitute use in the EU, allowing you to retain protection for the mark throughout the EU.
-Borders of EU Member States do generally not play a role in this context, but it was already been found by case law that use in a single EU Member State can be sufficient to establish genuine use of the EUTM.
+Borders of EU Member States do generally not play a role in this context, but it has already been found by case law that use in a single EU Member State can be sufficient to establish genuine use of the EUTM.

 Exhaustion of rights